Elmhurst’s Department of Business and Economics offers a wealth of opportunities to test your ideas and yourself in the world outside the classroom.

-Making connections to businesses and corporations—and especially to the men and women in the working world who serve as mentors and advisers—is a large part of what the Department of Business is all about.
+Making connections to businesses and corporations—and especially to the men and women in the working world who serve as mentors and advisers—is a large part of what the Department of Business and Economics is all about.

 A knowledgeable guide can play a vital role in helping students navigate the business world.